kunesj/ssh-log-checker/README.md

 SSH log checker
 ===============
-Periodically check SSH logs and warns user with popup if there are any new logins.
+Periodically check SSH logs and warns user with popup if there are any new logins or login attempts.
 Linux only.

 Install
 -------

-To install into system path run: (if it fails for first try, try again)
+To install into system path run: (if it fails on first try, try second time)

     make install